Attachment Full Size Full Wp Image 637

 Experience clinician-run addiction treatment at Red Oak Recovery® in the pristine Blue Ridge Mountains

 Mental health issues can be difficult for anyone.
-They can especially complicate a teenager’s life because they already have pressures from school, peers, and changes in their physical, cognitive, and emotional development.
+They can especially complicate a teenage boy’s life because he already has pressures from school, peers, and changes in their physical, cognitive, and emotional development.
 Depression causes severe symptoms that can make it hard to enjoy life fully.
 Teen depression and substance abuse disorders are strongly connected.
 Depression symptoms can cause teens to rely on drugs and alcohol to alleviate uncomfortable, complex, and intense negative emotions.

-We are dedicated to treating teens’ addiction and mental health with our co-occuring disorder treatment.
-To get treatment for a co-occurring disorder, contact Foothills at Red Oak Recovery today at 866.300.5275.
+We are dedicated to treating teen boys’ addiction and mental health with our teen dual diagnosis treatment program.
+To learn more, contact Foothills at Red Oak Recovery® today at 828.519.5047.

 Teen Depression and Substance Abuse